 Named after former New England Patriots Offensive Coordinators Rod Erdhart and Ray Perkins, the Erdhart – Perkins model is one of the more popular calling plays by both the youth and the NFL.

 The Erdhart – Perkins model focuses on one or two-word concepts called in a fast-paced offense.
 For example:

 Deuce Left – The formation signifies that they’re 2 receivers in a 2×2 look.
 The “left” signifies where to align the running back.

 Mesh – The Mesh concept is when the 2 inside receivers run drag routes and the 2 outside receivers run Go routes.
-The running back will settle in the middle of the defense.
-The 5 routes called by the Quarterback by simply saying the word “Mesh”.
-Blocking schemes are implemented in each formation, depending on if the coach wants the running back to stay and help protect or run a route.
+The running back will settle in the middle of the defense—the 5 routes called by the Quarterback by simply saying the word “Mesh.”
+Blocking schemes are implemented in each formation, depending on whether the coach wants the running back to stay and help protect or run a route.

-These systems all attributed to the Nickel, Dime, and Quarter defenses we’ve been accustomed to seeing on Sunday’s!
+These systems are all attributed to the Nickel, Dime, and Quarter defenses we’ve been accustomed to seeing on Sundays.